2019 Black Friday roundup (Continuously updated): Best deals on phones, smart home, TVs, audio, and more

 Black Friday is barreling toward us like a freight train.
 Thankfully, retailers are kind enough to warn us about many of the deals they intend to run ahead of time, which helps us help you make the best possible holiday shopping decisions.
 Here, for your convenience, we've rounded up all the best deals we've spotted in advance.

-Discounts are shown as reported by their retailer.
-Most deals went live today or will tomorrow.
+Discounts are shown as reported by their retailer, with dates noted if they aren't live yet.
 If you're on the hunt for something specific, go ahead and ctrl + F that sucker, because this list is a doozy.
 Otherwise, feel free to use the handy red article contents menu to skip around, or just browse at your leisure.
 Happy shopping.

 - Pixel 4